Israel orders unprecedented evacuation of 1 million in Gaza as possible ground offensive looms

 “Forget about food, forget about electricity, forget about fuel.
 The only concern now is just if you’ll make it, if you’re going to live,” said Nebal Farsakh, a spokesperson for the Palestinian Red Crescent in Gaza City, as she broke into heaving sobs.

 The war has already claimed over 2,800 lives on both sides and sent tensions soaring across the region.
-Weekly Muslim prayers later Friday could bring mass protests at a flashpoint holy site in east Jerusalem, the occupied West Bank and elsewhere.
 Israel has traded fire in recent days with Lebanon’s Hezbollah militant group, sparking fears of an ever wider conflict, though that frontier is currently calm.

 Israel has bombarded Gaza round-the-clock since a weekend attack in which Hamas fighters stormed into the country’s south and massacred hundreds, including killing children in their homes and young people at a music festival.
 Militants also snatched some 150 people and dragged them into Gaza.

 Israel said it needed to target Hamas’ military infrastructure, much of which is buried deep underground.
-Another spokesperson Jonathan Conricus said the military will use “significant force” while making “extensive efforts to avoid harming civilians.”
-He said residents would be allowed to return when the war is over.
+Another spokesperson, Jonathan Conricus, said the military would take “extensive efforts to avoid harming civilians” and that residents would be allowed to return when the war is over.

 Hamas militants operate in civilian areas, where Israel has long accused them of using Palestinians as human shields.
 A mass evacuation of civilians, if carried out, would leave their fighters exposed as never before.